websight-io/docs/docs/docs/developers/development/page-editor/extending-editor/index.md

 To define the _Editor extension_ you must create JavaScript file which will be loaded in  the_Page editor_ by the _Web Fragments_.

-The _Web Fragments_ allows to register JavaScript files which will be imported using [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) in the application runtime.
+The _Web Fragments_ allows to register JavaScript files (JavaScript module) which will be imported using [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) in the application runtime.
 The _Web Fragments_ scripts should provide [default export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)
 delivering object, function, etc. depending on the given case - _Web Fragments_ key that given fragment is related too.